Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 The 12 days Inca Trail and Choquequirao Trek to Machu Picchu is one of the most rewarding treks in Cusco.
 The trail to Machu Picchu combines the best of what the region has to offer.
 The trek goes through stunning high Andean peaks, some lesser known Inca sites and culminates with a visit to Machu Picchu.

-The highlight of the Choquequirao combined Inca Trail is you will be experiencing the four best sights of the region.
+The highlight of the Choquequirao combined Inca Trail is you will be experiencing the four best sights of South America.
 Choquequirao archaeological site, the esteemed Inca Trail, Salkantay pass and iconic citadel of Machu Picchu.

 Inca Trail is a 500 years old trail that retraces the footsteps of Incas.
 Dotted with numerous original Inca ruins, the two most raved sites are Wiñay Wayna and Inti Punku (Sun Gate).